Witnesses of Brooklyn subway shooting recall "smoke and blood and people screaming"

 "My subway door opened into calamity.
 It was smoke and blood and people screaming," eyewitness Sam Carcamo told radio station 1010 WINS, saying he saw a gigantic billow of smoke pouring out of the N train once the door opened.

-At least 10 people were shot at the subway station in Brooklyn, New York, with five people in critical but stable condition, officials said Tuesday morning.
-Sixteen people in total were injured.
+Ten people were shot at the subway station in Brooklyn, New York, with five people in critical but stable condition, officials said Tuesday morning.
+Over a dozen people were being treated for other injuries.

 Fire and police officials were investigating reports that there had been an explosion, but the police department tweeted that there were "no active explosive devices at this time."
 Multiple smoke devices were found on the scene, said mayoral spokesperson Fabien Levy.